gggrv/gggrv.github.io/about/projects.md

 # Public Project Index

-On this page you can see the detailed list of my publicly available projects.
-This way once a private project gets published somewhere, you will never miss it.
+On this page a detailed list of my publicly available pet-projects is available.

 ## Social